 The team of experts at Life Stories provides advice and consultation, carries out research and in-depth interviews, and produces work of the highest quality.
 Team members are based in Auckland and Dunedin, but often travel to clients in other parts of New Zealand.
-We enjoy working with our clients and have a wealth of experience in producing books, e-books, audio recordings and DVDs.
+We have a wealth of experience in producing books, Audio Life Stories and Video Life Stories.
 It is our belief that every person has their own unique story to tell.
-We are passionate about producing memoirs, family and company histories.

 Maria de Jong writes and edits biographies, family and business histories.
+Her skills include editing, ghost-writing and teaching Memoir Writing.
 She is passionate about preserving history for future generations, and has a special interest in New Zealand and Pacific Island History.
 Maria has a Diploma in Journalism from the Auckland University of Technology and worked for the New Zealand Herald.
-Maria has co-authored the award-winning art book, Fred Graham Creator of Forms – Te Tohunga Auaha.
-She is co-chair of the Auckland Branch of the New Zealand Society of Authors.
+She is a member of the New Zealand Society of Authors.

 Julie Swasbrook is skilled in the design and layout of books.
-Julie can help you organise, digitise and archive old photos and historical documents, or even produce a heritage photo album for the whole family to treasure.
+She enjoys working with photographs: restoring old photos, archiving photos and documents.
 Julie loves family history and is a member of the New Zealand Society of Genealogists.
-Julie also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.
+She also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.

 Naomi Miller honed her writing skills reporting for 16 years at the Christchurch Press.
 Since returning home to Dunedin in 2012, families have commissioned her to write books that capture the voice, anecdotes, history and reflections of family members.
 Naomi brings a fresh approach to interviewing and writing.
-Her goal is to reflect the vitality, humour and heart of each person she writes about.
+Her goal is to reflect the vitality, humour and heart of each person.

 Founder of Life Stories